sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 4: e-portfolio Ethical theory/e-portfolio.md

 ### Justification and Personal Reflection

-I selected this artefact because it helped me connect virtue ethics with the kind of ICT professional I want to become.
-Virtue ethics focuses on personal character rather than looking only at rules or consequences.
-In cybersecurity, qualities such as honesty, integrity, restraint, responsibility and trustworthiness are important because professionals may have access to sensitive systems and information.
-I felt this theory was particularly meaningful because technical knowledge can be used for either protection or exploitation.
-A person may know how to break into a system, but having the ability does not mean they should use it without permission.
-This made me realise that becoming a good ICT professional requires more than learning programming, networking or security tools.
-I also need ethical judgement and professional values that guide how I use those skills.
+I selected this artefact because it helped me connect **Virtue Ethics and Rule Utilitarianism** to my future ICT career.
+Virtue Ethics made me think about qualities such as honesty, integrity, restraint and responsibility because technical skills can be used for either protection or exploitation.
+Rule Utilitarianism also supports a general rule that security testing should require authorisation and responsible disclosure.
+I found Virtue Ethics especially meaningful because it showed me that being a good ICT professional requires not only technical ability, but also good judgement and trustworthy character.
----

 ## Artefact 4: Week 4 Workshop Attendance and Personal Reflection